Simplyauf/node-task-2a/README.md

 6. Show map widget for airport chosen using latitude and longitude from autocomplete chosen airport.
 Use this map api https://openlayers.org/doc/quickstart.html
 7. Create a widget that calculate the distance from artic circle to airport https://stackoverflow.com/questions/27928/calculate-distance-between-two-latitude-longitude-points-haversine-formula

-8. Use bootstrap 4/tailwindcss for ui
+8. Use tailwindcss for ui

 9. Create db table called analytic (id, create_at, widget_name, browser_type, ).
 Everytime user clicks on a widget, call api /analytic and send the widget name to log it in the db.